 Every Volunteer Deserves a Job Description

-Why Volunteer Job Description Are So Important
+Why Volunteer Job Descriptions Are So Important

 No business or nonprofit would start hiring people before they figured out what they needed them to do.
-They write job descriptions in great detail because they are the blueprints for recruiting, managing, and retaining employees.
+They write job descriptions in great detail because they are the blueprints for recruiting, managing and retaining employees.

 The same principle applies to volunteers.